 For the most part, commands issued at command level 2 do not affect the program that was running at command level 1.
 (Exceptions primarily concern static mode programs, which do interfere with static mode programs at lower levels.)
 Therefore, when you have resolved the error, you may return to command level 1 and continue execution of the program at that level by issuing the START command.
-Alternatively, you may return to command level 1 and abort execution of the program at that level by issuing the RELEASE\LEVEL command.
+Alternatively, you may return to command level 1 and abort execution of the program at that level 1 and abort execution of the program at that level 1 and abort execution of the program at that level 1 and abort execution of the program at that level 1 and abort execution of the program at that level by issuing the RELEASE\LEVEL command.